Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 ![](media/mockup-about.jpg)

 #### 13. About Us
 - The About Us page is filled with Lorem Ipsum placeholder text.

+#### 14. Review Feature
+- Users who are logged in can add reviews to products and edit reviews they have previously posted.
+- These reviews appear horizontally under the product on the product detail page, appearing left to right.
+- The format reviews consist of: title, rating, a brief review, user name, date and edit | delete options.

+#### 15. Blog Page
+- The blog section contains vertically ordered posts on the subjects of fitness and health, reflecting the content of the site and by extension the products available for purchase.
+The Author information and date the content was posted appears along with the opening paragraph of the piece.
+- After clicking on the 'Read More' option, the user is taken to the full blog post which contains the text as well as a back link at the bottom.
+- Only the superuser sees the option to edit or delete the blog post.

-#### 14. Error pages
+#### 16. Error pages
 - There are custom error handling pages on this site.
 The errors are displayed in the style of the website.
 - The following errors are included: 404 and 500.